Öko-Feldtage (Organic Field Days) 2022

-On the 23rdand 24thof June 2021 the third national Öko-Feldtage (Organic Field Days) will take place in Villmar, at the Staatsdomäne Gladbacherhof (Hessian State Domain), which is the research and experimental institute of the University of Gießen.
+On the 28th – 30th of June 2022 the third national Öko-Feldtage (Organic Field Days) will take place in Villmar, at the Staatsdomäne Gladbacherhof (Hessian State Domain), which is the research and experimental institute of the University of Gießen.
 This event unifies a unique combination of practise and research in organic agriculture and animal husbandry.
 It is the ideal platform to exhibit innovations and to discuss current topics with farmers and representatives from politics and business.

 Germany has the biggest market for organic products in Europe.
 German politics aims for an expansion of organic agriculture and to increase the share to 20 % by 2030.
 The national Organic Field Days 2021 will demonstrate the strength and diversity of organic agriculture and will invite all actors to further increase its great potential.
 Not only organic farmers are addressed, as well are their colleagues from the conventional sector, so they can come into contact and interact on equal terms.

 The first and the second Öko-Feldtage in 2017 and 2019 were a complete success.
 Therefore, the established cooperation of partners will continue in 2022.
 The FiBL Projekte GmbH is organiser of the Öko-Feldtage 2022.
 Co-organisers are the Hessian Ministry of Agriculture, the University of Gießen with the Hessian States Domain Gladbacherhof and the Foundation for Ecology & Farming (SÖL).

 The nationwide Öko-Feldtage (“Organic Field Days”) are a two-day meeting point for organically working farmers as well as all farmers interested in new methods for environmentally friendly agriculture.
 The event offers an ideal platform where current topics can be discussed with practitioners and representatives from politics and economy.
 The so called innovation show demonstrates the current state of organic farming and where it is heading.